josegtrs/Love/README.md

-# Love
-Love - What is it?
+# Love - What is it?
 * what is the opposite of love?
 * the opposite is indifference

+# Hate - What is it?
+* intense dislike